MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-dc-kerberos.md

 Kerberos errors are not so commonly seen on the console but normally guiding on the resolution addresses the issues.

-Example KDC proxy service is not running:

-> KDC Proxy Server service runs on edge servers to proxy Kerberos protocol messages to domain controllers on the corporate network.
+Here is an example when KDC proxy service is not running.
+KDC Proxy Server service runs on edge servers to proxy Kerberos protocol messages to domain controllers on the corporate network.

-Kerberos: Not working properly
+> Kerberos: Not working properly

-Error:
+> Error:
 > A network authentication service (kpssvc) is not available.
 This service helps in authenticating DirectAccess clients when they connect to the corporate network via DirectAccess.

 This issue can be caused when the kpssvc service was stopped or the service stopped responding.